Interscholastic sports can resume Monday

-Despite COVID-19 spreading through the community in record numbers and the Centers for Disease Control and Prevention ranking Guam as the riskiest place in the nation to acquire the disease, Governor Lou Leon Guerrero issued Executive Order 2021-23 on Thursday, allowing schools to reopen and interscholastic sports to resume as early as Monday.
+Despite COVID-19 spreading through the community in record numbers and the Centers for Disease Control and Prevention ranking Guam the riskiest place in the nation for the disease, Gov. Lou Leon Guerrero issued Executive Order 2021-23 on Thursday, allowing schools to reopen and interscholastic sports to resume as early as Monday.

-The executive order paves the way for both the Independent Interscholastic Athletic Association of Guam and GDOE Interscholastic Sports Association to continue its first-trimester and first-quarter seasons, which have been placed on hold since Aug.
+The executive order paves the way for both the Independent Interscholastic Athletic Association of Guam and the Guam Department of Education Interscholastic Sports Association to continue their first trimester and first quarter seasons, respectively, which have been placed on hold since Aug.
 23.

 On Aug.
-20, Leon Guerrero had ordered K-12 schools to close and interscholastic sports to table its seasons until the COVID-19 situation had become more favorable for not spreading the virus.
+20, Leon Guerrero had ordered K-12 schools to close and interscholastic sports to table seasons until the COVID-19 situation had become more favorable.

 Last week, during a Guam Department of Education virtual meeting, Leon Guerrero told stakeholders that schools would remain closed.